comfrog559098/LaunchCore/README.md

 6. Make sure that the server's LauncherVersion.txt matches the server's LauncherVersion.txt, exact same or else it will ask the user to download the update **every time**.

-7. **Make sure that you delete your userData.xml file out of the Launcher folder that you are zipping, as it will overwrite people's saves if you keep it in.**

-8. Everything should be fine after this - zip it, call it `Valor_Launcher.zip` explicitly (updater will not work otherwise), upload the launcher and go!
+7. Everything should be fine after this - zip it, call it `LaunchCore.zip` explicitly (updater will not work otherwise), upload the launcher and go!

 ## 📄 License
 MIT